-Pam MacEachern is a partner at Nelligan O’Brien Payne LLP and leader of the firm’s Family Law Practice Group.
+Pam MacEachern is a partner at Nelligan O’Brien Payne and leader of the firm’s Family Law Practice Group.
 Her areas of expertise include family law, civil litigation, estate planning and human rights law.

 In family law, Pam has many years of experience in crafting equitable solutions to the legal problems that can result from a family separation.
 She provides practical advice about available legal options, including alternative dispute resolution methods, such as mediation.
 She works with clients to identify and achieve their goals.
 Pam provides other legal services, such as the preparation of marriage contracts and cohabitation agreements.